-- Be Alert: First and foremost, pay attention to your surroundings and the actions occurring around you. - Be Knowledgeable: Be familiar with your surroundings, identify Blue Light emergency phone locations, the nearest occupied building or business, and how and who to contact for immediate help. - Be Purposeful: Walk with a purpose and exude confidence-have your keys and/or ID Card in hand when approaching buildings or your vehicle. - Be Careful: Avoid dark or isolated areas during hours of darkness.
-If you sense that you are being followed, travel to a well-lit, populated area. - Be Secure: Avoid walking alone; Lock your door and windows when you are asleep and when you leave the room.
-Utilize the LiveSafe App for added personal safety. - Be a Reporter: If you notice someone in your residence hall that does not belong, is behaving suspiciously, or both, please contact a hall staff member.
+- Be Alert: First and foremost, pay attention to your surroundings and the actions occurring around you. - Be Knowledgeable: Be familiar with your surroundings, identify the nearest occupied building or business and how and who to contact for immediate help. - Be Purposeful: Walk with a purpose and exude confidence-have your keys and/or ID Card in hand when approaching buildings or your vehicle.

+- Be Careful: Avoid dark or isolated areas during hours of darkness.
+If you sense that you are being followed, travel to a well-lit, populated area. - Be Secure: Avoid walking alone; Lock your door and windows when you are asleep and when you leave the room. - Be a Reporter: If you notice someone in a building that does not belong, is behaving suspiciously, or both, please contact a staff member.
 If the person is displaying dangerous or threatening behavior, call 9-1-1.
 Do not confront the person yourself.

-Make it a point to know where 9-1-1 Blue Light Emergency Telephones are located throughout the campus and do not hesitate to use them should you feel at risk or witness a crime.
-Notify UAPD immediately if anyone on campus has bothered you, followed you, harmed, or attempted to harm you.
+Do not hesitate to call 9-1-1 should you feel at risk or witness a crime.
+Notify the police immediately if anyone on campus has bothered you, followed you, harmed, or attempted to harm you.